go-source/Simple-CRM-2020/README.txt

 --- CHANGELOG ---
 - Version starts with 2.0.0
 	Previous version was created for Joomla!
-3.8 using libraries that need replacement New version 2.0.0 developed for WP and later adapted for Joomla!
+3.8 using libraries that need replacement New version 2.0.0 developed for WP and later will be adapted for Joomla!